Thursday, December 30, 2010

 You have a win-win situation.
 You don't have to look for a job, and you are getting more skills for when you do!

 Teaching is almost recession-proof.
 Yes, there are teacher layoffs all over, but there are still plenty of jobs for the right teacher.
 Math and science teachers are always high in demand.
 Chances are less to be laid off if you teach one of these subjects.
 Special Education is another high demand teacher.
 Normally, there are more jobs for these teachers than there are teachers.
 Again, this makes for less chances of being laid off.
 Because of the budget cuts, they are increasing class size in K-3.
-That means, those grades will have fewer jobs, more chance to be laid off. >>How to be a teacher and get a teaching job.
+That means, those grades will have fewer jobs, more chance to be laid off.

 The bigger the state and district, the more need there is for teachers.

 Don't think you have time for school?
 Going to school online is a great time saver.
-Also, online classes are usually cheaper. >>Information on online college degrees.
+Also, online classes are usually cheaper.

 Wednesday, July 7, 2010